Alumni Sports and Recreation Center (Armory)

 The Alumni Sports and Recreation Center (more commonly referred to as The Armory) is a building owned by Rensselaer Polytechnic Institute (RPI) in Troy, New York.
 It is host to sports facilities and to many clubs in the institute's community.
 It was purchased by the institute in 1971 from the State of New York, where it had previously served as the city armory for Troy.

 History before purchase

 Before being purchased by RPI, the building was Troy's armory.
-Designed by architect Lewis Pilcher, the building was constructed with at 95203 sqft, and an acreage of 9.67 acre.
+Designed by architect Lewis Pilcher, the 95203 sqft building was constructed on a 9.67 acre site.
 The armory was constructed in from 1918 to 1919 as a replacement after the city's previous armory, the Ferry Street armory, constructed in years 1884-1886, was destroyed in a fire in 1917.